AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/crm/salesforce-integration/salesforce-diagnostics.md

 title: Salesforce Diagnostics
 exl-id: a2b5bd10-bc92-4fd4-bc1b-4e02b48c9d83
 ---
-# Salesforce Diagnostics {#salesforce-diagnostics}
+# [!DNL Salesforce] Diagnostics {#salesforce-diagnostics}

-Part of our Salesforce integration includes a Salesforce Diagnostic page within the web application.
-This page captures errors from failed data logging to Salesforce.
+Part of our [!DNL Salesforce] integration includes a [!DNL Salesforce] Diagnostic page within the web application.
+This page captures errors from failed data logging to [!DNL Salesforce].
 The errors can be helpful, but are not always readable.
 As such, we put together a cheat sheet that helps explain the error messages.

 **Error:** API_CURRENTLY_DISABLED
 **Category:** Access/Validation
 **Message:** API is disabled for this user
 **What is Happening:** User doesn't have API Access
-**Troubleshooting Steps:** Salesforce Admin needs to grant the user API Access.
+**Troubleshooting Steps:** [!DNL Salesforce] Admin needs to grant the user API Access.

 <br>&nbsp;